bitcoinops/taproot-workshop/README.md

 - Verify that `0.1-test-notebook.ipynb` passes all checks.

-After you have run the 0.1 example exercises, please also run through the 0.2-Elliptic-Curve-Math.ipynb notebook and exercises before the workshop.
+After you have run the 0.1 example exercises, please also run through the 0.2-elliptic-curve-math.ipynb and 0.3-tagged-hashes.ipynb notebooks and exercises before the workshop.

 Notebooks 1.x, 2.x, etc will be covered during the workshop.
 There is no need to run through those beforehand.